Delegated Information Provision: Application: Endogenous Privacy Constraints

-For such a designer, MIC experiments remain without loss.
-Indeed, in \Cref{sec:MIC:motivation_and_definition} we noted that for every incentive-compatible experiment there exists a Pareto-dominating experiment that is MIC.

-Next, the characterization of MIC experiments is unchanged, being entirely independent of the designer's preferences.
+Under this objective, focusing on MIC experiments remains without loss for the platform.
+Indeed, in \Cref{remark:pareto_dominance} (\Cref{sec:MIC:motivation_and_definition}) we noted that for every incentive-compatible experiment there exists a MIC and preferred to the given experiment by both the DM and experimenter.
+The characterization of MIC experiments (as double censorship) remains unchanged, as it is entirely independent of the platform's preferences.

-Finally, the designer still finds full delegation suboptimal provided the designer assigns a non-zero weight $\lambda$ to the DM.
+Finally, the platform finds full delegation to the algorithm suboptimal provided that it assigns a non-zero weight $\lambda$ to the consumer's payoff.
 To see this, recall the derivative \eqref{eq:perturbation_derivative_text} that we derived via a perturbation argument:

-From the characterization of the full delegation outcome, we know $g(y^{\ast}) = \frac{G(y^{\ast}) - G(x^{\ast})}{y^{\ast} - x^{\ast}}$, reflecting the optimal size of the full delegation pooling region from the experimenter's perspective.
+From the characterization of the full delegation outcome in \Cref{prop:unrestricted_persuasion}, we know $g(y^{\ast}) = \frac{G(y^{\ast}) - G(x^{\ast})}{y^{\ast} - x^{\ast}}$, reflecting the optimal size of the full delegation pooling region from the algorithm's (experimenter's) perspective.
 Thus, the derivative from the perturbation simplifies to:

-This derivative is strictly positive since the DM's payoff $I_{G}$ is strictly convex.
+This derivative is strictly positive since the consumer's payoff $I_{G}$ is strictly convex.
+Thus, the platform wants to constrain the algorithm's use of information.

+Hence, in a hierarchical organization, privacy constraints may arise endogenously as a form of self-regulation when the preferences regarding information provision and persuasion across the organization are misaligned.